-For some people in the FI/ER community the transition from full-time to part-time work will be easy.
+For some people in the FIRE community, the transition from full-time to part-time work will be easy.
 They may be unhappy, overworked, and ready to give it up for a new way of life.
 This was not the case for me.
 This transition has been a struggle in many ways.
 I work for a small, family-owned, independent pharmacy.
 Making improvements to our pharmacy services and building a team that has become my work family has been meaningful to me.
 I care about them and what may happen in my absence.
-Yet, I have been overworked and unhappy for a while.
-This story describes my struggles as I work through the transition to part-time work amidst a pandemic.
+Yet, I’ve been overworked and unhappy.
+This story describes my struggles as I work through changing from full-time to part-time work.

 Over the past 10 years, I’ve worked to define my position as a clinical pharmacist.
 Fortunately, the role wasn’t strictly defined which meant there was room for growth in services the pharmacy could offer.